seba-1511/plotify/docs/api/more_plots.md

-# Custom Plots
+# Plot Subclasses

-The following classes inherit from `BasePlot`.
+The following are subclasses from `BasePlot` and follow the same API (they just have different default).

 ## Predefined 2D Plots